-The unaudited pro forma consolidated balance sheet as of June 30, 2017 reflects the conversion of all shares of the Company's outstanding convertible preferred stock into an aggregate of 226,717,977 shares of common stock immediately prior to the consummation of an IPO pursuant to a stockholder consent to be provided in connection with an IPO by the holders of the Company's preferred stock in accordance with the Company's amended and restated certificate of incorporation.
+The unaudited pro forma consolidated balance sheet as of June 30, 2017 reflects the automatic conversion of all shares of the Company's outstanding convertible preferred stock into an aggregate of 22,671,601 shares of common stock immediately prior to the consummation of an IPO pursuant to the Company's amended and restated certificate of incorporation.
 In addition, the unaudited pro forma convertible balance sheet reflects that the convertible preferred stock warrants upon convert into common stock warrants and the convertible preferred stock warrant liability would be reclassified to additional paid-in capital in stockholders' deficit upon completion of an IPO.